 Denmark.
 Under Danish law, in the event of a vacancy, new board members are elected by the shareholders in a general meeting.
 Thus, a general meeting will have to be convened to fill a vacancy on the board of directors.
-However, the board of directors may choose to wait to fill vacancies until the next annual general meeting of the company, provided that the number of the remaining board members is more than two.
+However, the board of directors may choose to wait to fill vacancies until the next annual general meeting of the company, provided that the number of the remaining board members is more than two, and provided that the remaining board members can still constitute a quorum.
 It is only a statutory requirement to convene a general meeting to fill vacancies if the number of remaining members on the board is less than three.